Raphhh/samurai/README.md

 ## Alias

 Alias are simple words linked to a specific bootstrap at a specific version.
 For example, the alias 'lib' points to the package 'raphhh/php-lib-bootstrap' at last stable version.
+**You can add any module you want, event yours.**

 ### List the existing alias